liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/04-implementing-a-ui-with-jsf-views.markdown

 Each view represents a page in your guestbook.
 For instance, if you were to click an *Add Guestbook* button, the rendered page to add a guestbook would be the `guestbook` view.
 The same concept applies for the `entry` view.
-The `master` view represents all the pages a user views that is not related to creating a new guestbook or entry entity.
-Lastly, the default `view` communicates with your view bean, and handles the navigation between views.
+The `master` view represents the default page a user views that is not related to creating a new guestbook or entry entity.
+Lastly, the `view` communicates with your guestbook bean, and handles the navigation between views.

 Now that you have a fundamental understanding of the views and what they do, it's time to dive in and create them!